Food & Nutrition Pro Protein!

 Yes, it is this kabuli chana that is extremely popular in Punjab.
 Their pindi chole served best with kulchas and bhaturas is thoroughly delicious.
 Kabuli chana is used in Mediterranean cuisine too and is the main ingredient for hummus.

+Did you know how Horse Gram got its name?
 This dal has the highest protein content compared to any lentil.
-It is fed to horses to keep help them maintain their weight and keep them energetic, hence the namesake.
+It is fed to horses to help them maintain their weight and keep them energetic, hence the namesake.

 Kulith is also rich in iron and calcium among other nutrients.
 Though it is considered a poor man’s food it provides a lot of energy for a small portion consumed.
-It is a drought-tolerant crop that can be grown in low rainfall or even in regions which gets proper rainfall but dry agricultural lands.
+It is a drought-tolerant crop that can be grown in low rainfall or even in regions which get proper rainfall but dry agricultural lands.